Kim Kardashian Says Kanye West Is Her Number One Fashion Influence

 Kardashian tells listeners that Young was subject to “mandatory-sentencing regulations,” which forced him to life in prison with no parole.
 He was arrested for possession of marijuana as well as possession of a half a gram of cocaine in 2010.
 Kim is hoping that she can get Young released just like she did Alice Marie Johnson.

-You can catch the 37-year-old on Sunday evenings on Keeping Up With the Kardashians.
+You can catch the 37-year-old on Sunday evenings on Keeping Up with the Kardashians.